DGieseke/Exploratory-Data-Analysis-Using-Movie-Data/README.md

   <b>seamus folder</b> This folder houses Seamus's working documents.

-  <b>Exploring Movie Data Project - Slide Deck - 05.12.2023</b> This file is a slide deck covering our analysis.
+  <b>Presentation.pdf</b> This file is a slide deck covering our analysis.

   <b>Final Edit - Movie Data Visualization File</b> This file contains our analyses, code, narrative, and visualizations.